-FGM, not the church goers who claim to be Christians but are secretly practicing female circumcision and other traditions that the church opposes" (participant, FGD, teachers).
+FGM, not the church goers who have abandoned FGM, not the church goers who claim to be Christians but are secretly practicing female circumcision and other traditions that the church opposes" (participant, FGD, teachers).

 Participants reported that the Seventh Day Adventist Church (SDA) has been particularly vocal in the campaign against female circumcision in south Nyanza region (which includes Kuria and Kisii), where the practice is equally widespread.